starbelt/evtolpy/docs/theory/evtol-sizing.md

 a_v = \frac{v_{f,v}^2 - v_{i,v}^2}{2 \cdot d_v}
 $$

-**Hover-Induced Power (W)**
+**Hover-Induced Assist Power (W)**
-* When aerodynamic lift and gravity together are insufficient to balance vertical forces, additional thrust is required.
+* When aerodynamic lift and gravity together are insufficient to balance vertical forces, additional rotor thrust is required.
-  The thrust deficit is defined as:
+  The required thrust is defined as:

 $$
 T_{req} = (Weight - Lift) + m \cdot a_v
 $$

-* If $T_{req} > 0$, the induced velocity and corresponding induced power are calculated using propeller momentum theory:
+* The induced velocity and corresponding hover-induced power are determined by rotor momentum theory:

 $$
 v_{i,hover} = \sqrt{\frac{T_{req}}{2 \cdot \rho \cdot A}}